brandon025/Python-Fun/voicemail-aws-api/README.md

   - python-dotenv
   - ringcentral
 - User grants run permissions to the scripts (IE: chmod +x auto_upload_vm.py)
-- User creates a ".env" file with the following configurations (Add details in quotes ""):
+- User creates a ".env" file where the script will be located with the following configurations (Add details in quotes ""):

 >RING_CLIENT_ID = "<RingCentral Client ID>"
 >